wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 [38]

-10 And he eneamped his men round about the town of Sandwich in the province of the king.
+10 And he encamped his men round about the town of Sandwich in the province of the king.

 11 From this place, he sent forth a Proclamation, which the great Sanhedrim had prepared for him ; and the wisdom thereof appeareth even unto this day.

 12 But if a man's ass falleth into a ditch, shall the master suffer thereby ? if injury can be prevented, shall we not rather with our might endeavor to help him ?

-13 Now in the proclamation which Hull published abroad, he invited the people of the province of Canada to join themselves to the host of Columbia, who were come to drive the servants ol the king from their borders.
+13 Now in the proclamation which Hull published abroad, he invited the people of the province of Canada to join themselves to the host of Columbia, who were come to drive the servants of the king from their borders.

 14 And it came to pass, that a great multitude flocked to the banners of the great Sanhedrim.